What Matters in LLM-Based Feature Extractor for Recommender? A Systematic Analysis of Prompts, Models, and Adaptation: Abstract

 \section{Abstract}

 Using Large Language Models (LLMs) to generate semantic features has been demonstrated as a powerful paradigm for enhancing Sequential Recommender Systems (SRS).
-This typically involves three stages: processing item text, extracting features with LLMs, and adapting them for downstream models.
-However, existing methods vary widely in prompting, architecture, and adaptation strategies, making it difficult to fairly compare design choices and identify what truly drives performance.
-In this work, we propose \sysName, a modular analytical framework that decomposes the LLM-as-feature-extractor pipeline into four modules: data processing, semantic feature extraction, feature adaptation, and sequential modeling.
-Instead of proposing new techniques, \sysName~revisits and organizes established methods, enabling systematic exploration of each module in isolation.
-Experiments on four public datasets show that simply combining the best designs from existing techniques—without exhaustive search—yields up to 18.7\% relative improvement in NDCG@5 and 12.7\% in HR@5 over strong baselines.
-These results underscore the utility of modular benchmarking for identifying effective design patterns and promoting standardized research in LLM-enhanced recommendation.
+This paradigm typically involves three stages: converting item metadata into textual prompts, extracting semantic features using LLMs, and adapting the resulting representations for downstream recommendation models.
+However, existing approaches differ widely in prompting strategies, architectural designs, and adaptation methods, making it difficult to compare them fairly or identify the key drivers of performance.
+To address this, we propose \sysName, a modular diagnostic framework that systematically disentangles the LLM-as-feature-extractor pipeline into four components: data processing, semantic feature extraction, feature adaptation, and sequential modeling. \sysName~revisits and systematizes established methods under a unified and controlled setup, enabling fair comparisons across modules in isolation and revealing the impact of individual design choices.
+Experiments on four public datasets show that assembling the best practices from each module—without exhaustive search—achieves up to 18.7\% relative improvement in NDCG@5 and 15.1\% in HR@5 over strong baselines.
+These findings highlight the value of modular analysis in identifying effective design patterns and fostering more standardized, replicable research in LLM-enhanced recommendation.
+Code will be released upon acceptance.

 \ccsdesc[500]{Information systems~Recommender systems}

 \keywords{Recommender Systems, Large Language Models, Sequential Recommendation, Feature Extraction}